vesi_logo_med_black

 Chapter 2: Assessment

 Assessment is an integral part of the identification and education of children with learning disabilities.
-As such its main purpose is to improve learning.
-This section of the course will look at both the discrepancy model and the RTI model used for assessing and identifying learning disabilities.
+Its main purpose is to improve learning.
+In this section of the course, we will look at both the discrepancy model and the RTI model used to assess and identify learning disabilities.
 At the end of this section, students will be able to:

 · Articulate a foundational knowledge of assessing for learning disabilities